opensafely/documentation/study_definition.md

 )
 ```

-# Covariate definitions
+# Variable definitions

 ## Clinical Events

-The most common kind of covariate query.
+The most common kind of variable query.
 It allows you to flag
 patients matching lists of codes.
 The flag is typically a date, but
 can be a binary variable or a count.